anushavable/PSM-CEM-OLS-simulations/README.md

 Third, we pulled the excel files that recorded the point estimates, etc. into stata and ran summary statistics, which are presented in the paper.

+* Note: the R files use spaces for formatting, while the Stata files use tabs.